 - Attend the final walk through with copies of your timelines printed for everyone at the meeting.
 The final walk-through takes place at the reception venue approximately one week to one month prior to the wedding day.
-It includes you, the venue coordinator, the bride and groom and the catering representative.
+It includes you, the venue coordinator, the couple, and the catering representative.
 If there is extensive set up for the wedding such as a tent or major decor, a rep from the rental/decor company may be present as well.
 If you are sending an assistant to set up the reception on the wedding day while you are going to the ceremony, your wedding day assistant should attend the final walk through with you.
-After you are done with this meeting, update the timelines and review them with your clients.
+After you are done with this meeting, update the wedding day timelines and review them with your clients.

 - Confirm details and send final timelines to all the vendors one to two weeks prior to the wedding day.
 The sooner they have the timeline, the easier they can plan for the wedding day.
 I like to ask photographers for their input before finalizing the timeline but not all planners do this.

 - Be prepared and attend the ceremony rehearsal.
 This is usually the day prior to the wedding.
-Make sure you know how the bridal party will line up and walk down the aisle, who will escort the parents and when the music changes so that you can cue the musicians on the wedding day.
+Make sure you know how the wedding party will line up and walk down the aisle, who will escort the parents, and when the music changes so that you can cue the musicians on the wedding day.
 I include all these details in my timeline (with first names of everyone involved) and also create a diagram so I can glance at the layout and easily direct the bridal party during the rehearsal.

 As a professional wedding planner, you have one chance and a huge responsibility to plan and coordinate the perfect wedding day for your clients.
 The Wedding Planner’s Toolbox gives you the tools and templates needed to get things done correctly.